openstack/glance/doc/source/admin/interoperable-image-import.rst

      will be removed from Glance during the Rocky development cycle.
 The Queens release of Glance (16.x.x) is the final version in which you can expect to find the Image API v1.

+* The ``copy-image`` method allows and end user to copy existing image to other Glance backends available in deployment.
+This import method is only used if multiple glance backends are enabled in your deployment.

 You control which methods are available to API users by the ``enabled_import_methods`` configuration option in the default section of the